Visiting Gila Cliff Dwellings National Monument

 Read TripAdvisor reviews and book a hotel.

 If we were doing this trip again, we would most likely stay in Silver City.
 Deming is another reasonably-sized city along I-10 that would be a good option.
 It’s about an hour south of Silver City and an hour east of Lordsburg.
-It also has a Hampton Inn for 10,000 points per night.

 Located right off I-10, Lordsburg is easy to get to.
 Unfortunately, it is very small with not a lot of options for food or much of anything else.

 We ate dinner at Kranberry’s Chatterbox on our first night.
 It seems to be the “main” local restaurant in town.
 It was ok.
 Certainly, nothing to get excited about but decent.
 On our second night, we got pizza delivered from Mama Rosa’s.
-The pizza was nothing special but was tasty and reasonably-priced.
+The pizza was nothing special but was tasty and reasonably priced.
 Not having to leave the hotel made it very convenient!

 You can see the structure of the walls and how the Mogollon people built these homes.